mbyim/turchin_metaethnic_frontier_theory/README.md

-# Metaethnic Frontier Theory NetLogo Agent-Based Model
+# Metaethnic Frontier Theory Model Impelementation
 A NetLogo model based on a description of Peter Turchin's Metaethnic Frontier Theory from his book Historical Dynamics